CoderDuino/SaveDAT/README.md

 If you encountor any bugs or errors while using this library please report them to my github page.
 Thank you!

+# Cloud Saves (Samba Share Storage)

+To Easily save your Pyhon environment to the cloud call setloader with the Cloud access info.
+Use cloudmode as true to make this save to samba server

+`setloader(ip, user, passwd, cloudmode ,timeout=15, port=139, name_port=137, direct_tcp=False)`

+To Save to the cloud you must manually save

+`savelink(sharename="Network")`

+# State Save Interface

+To clarify an entry point function use the entry point decorator above the command you want to be the entry point, and put all arguments in a comma seperated string

+`@entrypoint(<arguments>)`